PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 ""We don't have an army.

-"Then we need a very, very good negotiator. "
+"Then we need a very, very good negotiator."

 ## Lantern